Affiliate Disclosure

 Getting money in and out

 However, there's an odd limitation to how manual deposits and transfers are handled out of the box.
-If you bank with a popular national bank, your checking account will likely be verified via Apple's system.
+If you have a bank account with a popular national bank, your checking account will likely be verified via Apple's system.
 Otherwise, users with smaller credit unions and other small banks might encounter issues that require a call to Apple.

 Not all checking accounts interface directly with Apple Savings Not all checking accounts interface directly with Apple Savings